schefferac2020/FovialEmergence/README.md

 # The Emergence of Fovial Image Sampling
-An implementation of [this paper](https://arxiv.org/pdf/1611.09430) for emergent foviation of an image sampling lattice for simple recognition in cluttered environments.
+An implementation of [this paper](https://arxiv.org/pdf/1611.09430).
+An agent with limited photoreceptors is tasked with recognizing digits in cluttered environments in as few "glimpses" as possible.
+Trained with backpropigation, the agent learns an emergent sampling lattice with higher precision at the center of the gaze.
+This learned lattice closely resembles the density of ganglion cells in the primate retina.

 ![](./readme/time_example.png)